callr version 2.0.0,

 tries to set up a less error prone execution environment.
 In particular:

-Adds some command line arguments are added to avoid saving
+Adds some command line arguments to avoid saving

 .RData files, etc.